Nemocas/AbstractAlgebra.jl/docs/src/map_cache.md

 that of the map being cached.
 This means that any functions that would accept the original map will also accept the cached version.

+!!! note

-Note that caching of maps only works for maps that correctly abstract access to their fields using accessor functions, as described in the map interface.
+    Caching of maps only works for maps that correctly abstract access to their fields using accessor functions, as described in the map interface.

 ## Cached map constructors